 All staff have had appropriate training to work at Fox Wood and most have a great deal of experience.
-They have had training in how to encourage appropriate communication, deal with behaviour, provide an appropriately resourced environment for you etc.
+They have had training in how to encourage appropriate communication, deal with behaviour, provide appropriate resources and change the environment to meet your needs.